Before You Call the Vet: 3 Easy Steps to Get a Baby Lamb or Kid on a Bottle and Save Her Life

 In an emergency with a very cold baby, you can immerse, up to its neck, in a sink of warm water (101F is about right).
 Support its head and keep it in the water until the tongue is warm.
 In this case, though, you will wash its birth smell off, and its mother will not recognize it.
 You will most likely have a permanent bottle baby to take care of, so only do this as a last resort, after you have tried all other means to warm the baby.

 Whether you begin with a baby that is cold and wet from birth, or you have needed to immerse the baby in warm water, rub the baby vigorously with a towel to dry it, and then finish drying it with a warm blow dryer.
-Keep the dryer moving constantly, so that you don’t burn the baby’s delicate skin.
+Keep the dryer moving constantly so that you don’t burn the baby’s delicate skin.

 Once the baby is completely dry, check the tongue.
 Is it warm yet?
 If at this point, you have not yet gotten 4 ounces of colostrum into the baby, try again now.
-Drinking warmed colostrum will help the baby’s core to warm, too.
+Drinking a warmed colostrum will help the baby’s core to warm, too.

-Create a warming box
+Create a warming box for a baby lamb or kid

 If the baby’s tongue is still not warm, with these steps, you will need to create a warming box to place the baby in.
 Find a box or basket that the lamb will fit into.
 The box or basket should be small enough that it forces the baby to lie in a natural position with the head up or tucked over the back.
-This will help the baby breath and swallow without aspirating its stomach contents.
+This will help the baby breathe and swallow without aspirating its stomach contents.

 You will need a flax bag or a hot water bottle.
 Heat it well and wrap it in a towel.
 Place it in a box or basket and place the baby on top of it and then put a warmed towel on top of the baby.
-After 30 minutes the babies tongue should be warm.
+After 30 minutes the baby’s tongue should be warm.

 At this point, if you haven’t already, try and get the warmed colostrum into the baby.